rsyslog/rsyslog/source/index.rst

 Welcome to Rsyslog
 ==================

-Rsyslog\ [1]_ is an enhanced syslogd suitable both for small systems as well as large enterprises that supports, among others, :doc:`MySQL <tutorials/database>` , :doc:`PostgreSQL <tutorials/database>`, :doc:`failover log destinations <tutorials/failover_syslog_server>`, syslog/tcp, fine grain output format control, high precision timestamps, queued operations and the ability to filter on any message part.
+rsyslog\ [1]_ is an enhanced syslogd scalable for small systems as well as large enterprises. rsyslog supports, among others, :doc:`MySQL <tutorials/database>` , :doc:`PostgreSQL <tutorials/database>`, :doc:`failover log destinations <tutorials/failover_syslog_server>`, syslog/tcp transport, fine grain output format control, high precision timestamps, queued operations and the ability to filter on any message part.

-Rsyslog supports plain old syslog.conf format, except that the config file is now called rsyslog.conf.
-This should help you get started quickly.
-To use the more advanced features, you need to learn a bit about its new features.
-When you change the configuration, remember to restart rsyslogd, because otherwise the newly added configurations settings will not be loaded.
+Rsyslog supports the original syslog.conf configuration formatting in it's rsyslog.conf config file.
+This should help with getting an environment started quickly.
+To use the more advanced features, you need to learn a bit about rsyslog's new features.

 Compatability
 -------------

-Rsyslog is compatible to stock sysklogd and can be used as a drop-in replacement.
+rsyslog is compatible to stock sysklogd and can be used as a drop-in replacement.
 Its :doc:`features <features>` make it suitable for enterprise-class, :doc:`encryption protected syslog <tutorials/tls>` relay chains while at the same time being very easy to setup for the